ritchie46/ritchievink.com/content/post/eurorap.md

 date = "2018-04-12"
 description = ""
 categories = ["category"]
-tags = ["machine learning", "python"] draft = false author = "Ritchie Vink"
+tags = ["machine learning", "python", "deep learning", "computer vision"] draft = false author = "Ritchie Vink"
 +++

 For a project at Xomnia, I had the oppertunity to do a cool computer vision assignment.
 We tried to predict the input of a road safety model.
 [Eurorap](http://www.eurorap.org/) is such a model.
 In short, it works something like this.
 You take some cars, mount them with cameras and drive around the road you're interested in.
-The 'Google Streetview' like material you've collected is sent to a 'mechanical turk' workforce to manually label the footage.
+The 'Google Streetview' like material you've collected is sent to a crowdsourced workforce (at Amazon they are called Mechanical Turks) to manually label the footage.

-{{< figure src="/img/post-13-eurorap/mechanical_turks.jpg" title="Mechanical Turks labeling images of Dutch Roads.">}}
+{{< figure src="/img/post-13-eurorap/mechanical_turks.jpg" title="Workforce labeling images of Dutch Roads.">}}

 This manually labeling of pictures is of course very time consuming, costly, not scalable and last but not least boooring!